kujaku11/mt_metadata/docs/index.rst

 MT Metadata is meant to be a tool to standardize both time series and transfer function metadata for magnetotelluric data.

 The base metadata object is structured in a flexible way to accommodate any type of metadata, you just need to formulate the standards following the format described in the documentation.
-See :ref:`ref_structure` and :ref:`ref-usage` for more details.
+See :ref:`ref-usage` for more details.

 Examples
 -------------